KatrinaFinney/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach iterates over a list of data and in turn pass back an item and index to us for use, while .map returns a new array of elements while in turn passing each element back to the callback.

 2. What is the difference between a function and a method?

+    A method is a function which is implicitly passed the object on which it was called.

 3. What is closure?

+    Closure is the combination of a function, and the lexical environment within which that function was declared.
+When a function is declared, a new scope is created, a functional scope.
+The variables or functions declared within that function have the ability to reach outward for context , but never inward.
+This paradigm remains true, no matter how deep you nest functions.

 4. Describe the four rules of the 'this' keyword.

+    Global Binding - when no other rules apply, the value of “this” is the Window.

+    Implicit Binding - when the function is called and the object “this” is named to the left of a dot.

+    New Binding - when a Constructor function is used.

+    Explicit Binding - when the call, apply, or bind method is used to explicitly define “this”.

 5. Why do we need super() in an extended class?

+    super() is used to tell a parent’s constructor to be concerned with the child’s attributes, and replaces the Object.create syntax.

 ## Project Set up